-We remember to clean our desk every day, but we often forget to clean our computer.
+We remember to clean our desks every day, but we often forget to clean our computers.
 This is a big mistake considering that we spend most of our day working on the computer, touching the keyboard and mouse frequently with our hands.
 It has been found that on every square inch of the keyboard and mouse, there are more than 3,000 and 1,600 micro-organisms, respectively.
 For this reason, both should be frequently cleaned or sanitized.

 The monitor also requires cleaning, as the screen may become blurry if it gets covered with dust, making it difficult to read the screen.
 Also, it is necessary to clean the back of the computer as dust easily accumulates there.
 Finally, we often bring food and drink to our desks while working, so food pieces may fall and drinks may spill.
 Sticky surfaces attract germs, so this is another reason why you need to regularly clean these surfaces.

 There is a phone on almost every desk in the office.
-Most people neglect to clean their phone and so this can become a haven for bacteria and viruses.
+Most people neglect to clean their phones and so this can become a haven for bacteria and viruses.
 Office phones contain 25,000 germs every square inch which is pretty extreme!
 Furthermore, there are small spaces in between the number of buttons where dirt may accumulate.
 This means dust must be removed from telephones regularly and the phone should be thoroughly cleaned from time to time.

 6. Office equipment

-Office equipment such as the printer, fax machine, or a photocopier is common haven for germs.
+Office equipment such as the printer, fax machine, or a photocopier is a common haven for germs.
 These micro-organisms will hide between buttons.
 As these machines are used by many employees, germs from these machines may affect a lot of people in the office.
 When someone is sick and then touches the photocopier after sneezing or coughing, their germs are transferred onto the machine, ready to be picked up by another employee.
 Therefore, it is important to clean this equipment regularly and also place a sanitizer nearby for employees to sanitize their hands before and after using the equipment.